 Farewell Dinner at the end of the trip

 Monument entry fees during Sightseeing tour

-Nepal: Stay for 2 nights in Kathmandu at the luxurious 4 star hotel, Hotel Shanker.
-Spend I night in Pokhara at Hotel Barahi.
-Both these establishments lie close to business centres and sightseeing spots.
-Both hotels feature tastefully decorated rooms, restaurants, bars, café, swimming pool, travel desk etc.
+Nepal: Stay for 2 nights in Kathmandu at the 3 star hotel, Oasis Kathmandu Hotel or Thamel Boutique Hotel.
+Spend I night in Pokhara at Hotel Pokhara Batika.
+Both these establishments lie close to business centers and sightseeing spots.
+Both hotels feature tastefully decorated rooms, restaurants, bars, café, travel desk etc.

 During the Annapurna Trek, you will be spending 3 nights at teahouses run by local families.
 Do bear in mind, compared to city hotels, teahouses on the mountains are extensions of family homes and have basic facilities.

 Bhutan: You spend 2 nights at Tashi Namgyal Resort in Paro, and 1 night at Namgay Heritage Hotel in Thimphu.
 Located in picturesque settings, amenities at these hotels include multi-cuisine restaurant, bar, free wif-fi, wellness centre etc.

 Camping during Druk Path Trek.
 Camps will be set up at each stop en route and you will be sleeping and dining in tents.